MicrosoftStudentClub/4-seu-AIGO/ResNet-on-Tensorflow/README.md

 # ResNet

-This implementation of [Resnet](http://arxiv.org/abs/1512.03385) is designed to be straightforward and friendly to Resnet freshman.
+This implementation of [Resnet:Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385) is designed to be straightforward and friendly to Resnet freshman.

 The official implementation is avaliable at [tensorflow/model](https://github.com/tensorflow/models/blob/master/research/slim/nets/resnet_v2.py).The official implementation of object detection is also released at [tensorflow/model/object_detection](https://github.com/tensorflow/models/tree/master/research/object_detection).